Australia’s Routing Opportunity Worth $500m to Merchants

 Clearly, for transactions below a certain value, percentage fees become desirable compared to fixed cent per transaction rates, and so it is important for merchants to get the balance right.
 If all your volume is moved to EFTPOS, there is the potential to actually face higher fees overall than the status quo,: but, likewise, sending all your volume through Visa or Mastercard could be suboptimal and represent unnecessary costs.
 The answer lies in a balance between the two, with a strategy tailored to your business and the transactions that you see in-store.

-Figure 1 highlights the key point of contactless routing: you can effectively implement a cap on your fees above a certain transaction amount.
 For transactions below $50 where a customer presents a card with Visa and EFTPOS available, the merchant should route through Visa.
 For anything above that, the merchant should route through EFTPOS to enjoy lower fees.
 The concept is similar for Mastercard, but with the critical point at $100.
 This simple example is complicated in reality by supplier capability, merchant transaction profile, sector, contractual fees, behind-the-scenes incentives and many more factors, however, it is clear that an opportunity exists for most merchants.

 One very important thing merchants must consider is that an optimal routing strategy is only effective if your contractual rates and fees are optimal too: routing with fees that are out of line with the market could be considered akin to putting a bandaid on a broken leg.